 Another member recommended, “Get a big bottle of saline from the first aid aisle of the pharmacy and soak a clean cloth.
 Lay it on your chest for 15 minutes or so, take it off and air-dry, then put cream on.
 It feels nice, cool, and soothing.”

-It might seem like a good idea to apply ice packs directly to your skin, but don’t.
-Direct contact with ice packs can damage the skin, resulting in frostbite.
+Although applying ice packs directly to your skin might seem like a good idea, direct contact with ice packs can damage the skin, resulting in frostbite.
 Always place a towel or sheet or other soft fabric between the ice pack and the skin surface.

 Keeping the treated area (your chest and breast) out of the sun as much as possible while going through radiation.
-If you have to go outside, make sure to wear loose-fitting, sun-protective clothing and apply sunscreen with a sun protection factor (SPF) of at least 30.
+If you have to go outside, make sure to wear loose-fitting, sun-protective clothing and apply sunscreen with an SPF of at least 30.
 The treated area of the breast and possibly the upper chest and collarbone could be very sensitive and at risk of sunburn.

 Even after radiation therapy is over, the skin in the treated area will burn more easily.
 You should apply sunscreen every time you go outdoors, even if it doesn’t seem sunny.